mahrud/mahrud.github.io/_drp/apply.md

 title: Application
 ---

+{% comment %}

+## Fall 2022 Deadline: Tuesday, September 27th.
+{: style="color:red"}

 Like last semester, DRP meetings can be either virtual or in-person, but we encourage safe, in-person meetings among vaccinated participants!
 If you have specific concerns, please mention it in the application.
 {: style="background-color: #fef5c4; border-left: 8px solid #FADF98; padding: 10px 30px;"}

-{% comment %}

-## Spring 2022 Deadline: Sunday, February 6th.
-{: style="color:red"}

 <div style="padding: 0.1in 0; width: 100%; text-align: center;">
   <li class="flipper">